-Vrondas was first explored in 1900 by Harriet Boyd (Hawes), who found a large building with a forecourt and storerooms on top of the ridge, a massive wall along the east, eight beehive-shaped corbelled tombs (tholoi) to the north and northwest dating to the Subminoan Period (1025-1000 BC).
+The Late Minoan settlement Vrondas is located in an elevated position, 2km south of Kavoussi in province Ierapetra.
+It was inhabited during the setting of the Minoan Civilization by the scared Minoans who moved to the peaks of the Cretan mountains, possibly so as to protect themselves from the Dorians who occupied the island.
+Vrondas was first explored in 1900 by the archaeologist Harriet Boyd (Hawes), who identied a large building with a forecourt and storerooms on top of the ridge, a massive wall along the east, eight beehive-shaped domed tombs (tholoi) to the north and northwest dating to the Subminoan Period (1025-1000 BC).

 Excavations were continued in 1987 and through 1992 under the auspices of the American School of Classical Studies in Athens.
 They revealed a small settlement of the Late Minoan Period (1200-1025BC) on the summit with a large mansion on top, a shrine on the southwest and at least five house complexes.
 A late Minoan potter’s kiln west of the shrine has been reburied for protection.
 Also uncovered were 36 graves (745-680BC), containing cremation burials.